Skin Cancer Treatment

 Following your skin cancer reconstruction procedure, you will be pleased to find the signs of skin cancer treatment are diminished.
 The smallest, most discreet and aesthetically-pleasing scars possible will be left in place of the unsightly wounds or large scars that existed previously.

 The Visage Surgical Institute is located in Medina, Ohio and serves local skin cancer survivors seeking reconstructive surgery, as well as those from the greater Cleveland and Akron metro areas.
-For more information about skin cancer reconstruction, or to schedule a consultation with Dr. Quereshy, please call Medina Office Phone Number 330-721-2323.
+For more information about skin cancer reconstruction, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.